Juan Toscano-Anderson: Golden State Warriors (2020–2022)

-On February 6, 2020, Toscano-Anderson signed a three year deal with the Golden State Warriors.
+On February 6, 2020, Toscano-Anderson signed a three-year deal with the Golden State Warriors.
 On February 23, 2020, Toscano-Anderson recorded an NBA career high 16 points against the Pelicans.

 On December 19, 2020, the Warriors released Toscano-Anderson.
 However, they re-signed him to a two-way contract on December 22.
 On February 9, 2021, Toscano-Anderson was awarded the 2019–20 NBA G League’s Community Assist Award for his continued commitment to positively impacting the lives of children and families throughout the 2019–20 season.

 On May 13, 2021, Toscano-Anderson's two-way contract was converted to a standard NBA contract.

 On February 19, 2022, Toscano-Anderson participated in the Slam Dunk Contest; he was the first NBA player of Mexican descent to do so.

 On June 16, 2022, Toscano-Anderson won the 2022 NBA Finals with the Warriors.
-He became the second basketball player of Mexican descent to win an NBA championship ring as a member of the Warriors in 2022.
+As a member of the Warriors, he became the second basketball player of Mexican descent to win an NBA championship ring.
 (He was preceded by Mark Aguirre, who won with the Detroit Pistons in 1989.)